 5. Here is a list of all the twelve animals in order from 1st to 12th: the Rat, the Ox, the Tiger, the Rabbit, the Dragon, the Snake, the Horse, the Sheep, the Monkey, the Rooster, the Dog, and the Pig.

-6. The Chinese New Year of 2017 will be the year of the Rooster.
-It will be 4715th year on the Chinese Calendar.
+6. The Chinese New Year of 2022 will be the year of the Tiger.
+It will be 4720th year on the Chinese Calendar.

 7. In recent years, China Central Television Station broadcasts the Spring Festival party, which is an essential viewing entertainment for families during the evening.

 8. It’s also a myth that the people born under different signs have characteristics that are affected by the animal for that particular year.

 9. Red paper strips known as “Chunlian” are used to decorate houses.
 These strips contain messages that convey good luck and health for the family in the New Year.

 10. The Chinese New Year is a festival that is centuries old and has a lot of significance attached to it.

 11. Red is the chief color of the festival and it is also prominent in Chinese culture and traditions.
 It is also the color of choice for decorating windows and doors with paper-cuts and couplets.